The Origin of Life

 Technological accumulation

-A brief examination of the history of life shows that it is characterised by an accumulation of "survival technology" - i.e. either adaptations or technology.
+A brief examination of the history of life shows that it is characterised by an accumulation of adaptive knowledge.

-In particular, the biosphere is accumulating "natural technology" that helps it more rapidly identify sources of potential energy - and degrade them in the process of constructing offspring.
+In particular, the biosphere is accumulating "know how" that helps it more rapidly identify sources of potential energy - and degrade them in the process of constructing offspring.

-The accumulation is progressive, cumulative - and inexorable in character - and the resulting ratched mechanism provides evolution with a powerful progressive, directional character.
+The accumulation is progressive, cumulative - and inexorable in character - and the resulting ratchet mechanism provides evolution with a powerful directional character.

 Expand this node